 While there are several star classification systems in use today, the Morgan–Keenan (MK) system is both the easiest to master, and the one that makes the most sense to amateur observers.
-Using the letters O, B, A, F, G, K, and M, stars are easily classified from the hottest (O) to coolest (M).
+Using the letters O, B, A, F, G, K and M, stars are easily classified from hottest (O) to coolest (M).
 The temperature of each spectral class is then further subdivided from hot to cool by the simple addition of a number, where 0 is the hottest and 9 the coolest.
 For instance, the hottest stars in class A are A0, and then A1, A2, etc all the way to A9, the coolest A type star.

 That said, this list shows the main star types using the Morgan–Keenan system.
 It also provides some quick facts about each type of star, as well as a few details on the physical properties of each class.
 Also, note that stellar luminosities, radii, and masses are given relative to the Sun’s luminosity, radius, and mass.

 Although the relative colors of each broad category of star is mentioned, barring the very brightest example of each color, all stars generally appear white.
 The reason being that the colors of stars are usually too dim to activate color vision in human eyes.

 Main sequence stars are powered by the fusion of hydrogen (H) into helium (He) in their cores, a process that requires temperatures of more than 10 million Kelvin.
 Around 90 percent of the stars in the Universe are main sequence stars, including our sun.
 Main sequence stars typically range from between one tenth to 200 times the Sun’s mass.